To form a nonprofit corporation follow the steps below or have a professional service handle the paperwork for you:

 Hartford, CT 06115-0470

 If you file online, of course, you won’t need to send anything to the Department of Commerce — it’ll all be taken care of electronically.

-In order to acquire and maintain tax-exempt status, your finances are going to be examined very closely — so it’s a good idea to get an EIN before making any big financial moves.
 It’ll also be necessary when you’re setting up a bank account and filling out IRS forms, so it’s just better to plan ahead and apply as soon as possible.